gymagyar/lastpass-reports/README.md

 Currently the following reports are available:

-  -Last Login: pulls all users' latest login date.
-N/A means user never logged in to LastPass -Shared Folders: returns all the shared folders in the company
+  - Last Login: pulls all users' latest login date.
+N/A means user never logged in to LastPass
+  - Shared Folders: returns all the shared folders in the company

 # How to run reports